-If you reach for whole grain cereal in the morning, you’ll start your day off with a healthy dose of fiber that will keep you regular throughout the day.
+If you reach for whole grain cereal in the morning, you'll start your day off with a healthy dose of fiber that will keep you regular throughout the day.
 "Cereal fibers (such as whole grains) are great constipation relieving foods because their cell walls are difficult to digest and hold onto water," Dr. Levy explains.
-He recommends oatmeal or fibrous boxed cereals — for our favorites, check out our Best Brand Name Cereals for Weight Loss.
+He recommends oatmeal or fibrous boxed cereals—for our favorites, check out our best breakfast cereals for weight loss.

 It does more than just leaving your breath smelling minty fresh since peppermint is another food that helps make you poop.
 Peppermint's soothing effect works wonders for a bad stomach but research from the University of Maryland Medical Center found that it can also help people who suffer from IBS.
 Basically, its calming properties help loosen up the muscles in the intestinal tract so your poo can move freely.

 Whole Wheat Bread